Expedition of the Col des Beni Aïcha

-The Expedition of the Col des Beni Aïcha in May 1837, during the French conquest of Algeria, pitted the troupes coloniales under Colonel Maximilien Joseph Schauenburg against the troops of Beni Aïcha of the Igawawen.
+The Expedition of the Col des Beni Aïcha, or the Expedition of Thénia, or simply Beni Aïcha Expedition, was an expedition in May 1837, during the French conquest of Algeria.
+This event pitted the troupes coloniales under Colonel Maximilien Joseph Schauenburg against the troops of Beni Aïcha of the Igawawen.

-Historical Context
+Historical context

 This expedition was started in May 1837 from Algiers to the city of Constantine via the mountain range of Khachna in Kabylia.

 This military reaction came after the signing of the Treaty of Tafna between General Thomas Robert Bugeaud with Emir Abdelkader in Orania.

 The treaty effectively recognized the control of the Emirate of Abdelkader over a large part of the interior area of what is now Algeria.

 Emir Abdekader exploited this treaty to assert his power over the tribes throughout the interior of the country, building new towns far from French control with a rigorous administration.

 He worked especially in Kabylia and elsewhere to raise the Muslim population under French control to resist by both peaceful and military means their possession.

 He wanted to control the road route passing through the main rivers connecting Algiers to Constantine, in this case Oued Réghaïa, Oued Boudouaou, Oued Corso, Oued Boumerdès, Oued Meraldene and Oued Isser.

 This desire of Emir Abdelkader to face the French again, even after signing the treaty, led him to claim under this pact all the territory east of Oued Boudouaou among the Kabyles of Beni Aïcha and which in fact included the main road between Algiers and Constantine.